cytechmobile/radicle-github-actions-adapter/README.md

 ```

 If at least on job fails the result will be considered as failed.
-In case of an unexpected a failure response will be replied back to the broker.
+In case of an unexpected error a failure response will be replied back to the broker.

 ### Broker Message Protocol